By Two Love: Production

-The film was announced in December 2020 with Dhaveerrah and Sree Leela paired opposite each other.
+The film was announced in December 2020 with Dhaveerrah and Sreeleela paired opposite each other.
 Santosh stated that he wrote By Two Love from his own experiences about the idea of marriage.
 Filming was completed in April 2021, and Santosh confirmed that he had begun pre-production work of By Two Love's Telugu remake under the production of Sai Korrapati's Vaaraahi Chalana Chitram.

 Release

 By Two Love was released theatrically on 18 February 2022.

 Soundtrack

 The soundtrack album has four singles composed by B. Ajaneesh Loknath, and released on Anand Audio.